Baxterley: Public Services

 The village does not have any takeaways or restaurants, with the nearest one being in Atherstone.
 Water and sewage services are provided by Severn Trent Water.
 The Postal Town is Atherstone.
 The nearest police and fire stations are in Atherstone.
 There is a Public House known as the Rose Inn.
 Outside the front of The Rose and next to the village pond is half of the original winding wheel from the mine, mounted on a plinth.
 The nearest Leisure centre is in Atherstone.

 Transport

 Baxterley lies close to the A5 near Atherstone.
 The village has 2 bus stops along Main road served by route 777, and the nearest railway station is Atherstone.
 The nearest airport is Birmingham (15 miles).
 Baxterley Aerodrome is a small grass-strip airfield with a single runway located to the west of village.
 It hosts several air shows throughout the year.

 Media

 The local newspaper covering the area is the Atherstone Recorder.
-Local radio includes BBC Coventry & Warwickshire, Free Coventry & Warwickshire and Capital Mid-Counties.
+Local radio includes BBC CWR, Hits Radio Coventry & Warwickshire and Capital Mid-Counties.
 The village is covered by the Central ITV and BBC West Midlands TV regions.